Ormiston Venture Academy

 Ormiston Venture Academy (formerly Oriel Specialist Mathematics and Computing College) is a secondary school with academy status located in Oriel Avenue, Gorleston in the English county of Norfolk.
 The school educates children aged 11 to 16.
 It is housed in a block constructed in 2008 and a second newer building that stands where the original building, constructed in 1954, was located.
-The present facility includes a new reception area, Learning Resource Centre, and classrooms; it was opened in March 2014 by alumnus Callum Cooke.
+This building is E-Block, and it houses 4 classrooms.
+The present facility includes a new reception area, Learning Resource Centre, 4 science laboratories and classrooms; it was opened in March 2014 by alumnus Callum Cooke.